 - Depression- Add 4 drops to a diffuser and allow to run as needed.
 Alternatively, add a few drops to diffuser jewelry and inhale throughout the day.

-- Eczema- Combine 5 drops bergamot oil with 1/2 Tbsp coconut oil.
+- Eczema- Combine 5 drops of bergamot oil with 1/2 Tbsp coconut oil.
 Massage over affected areas.

-- Infections- Combine 5 drops bergamot oil with 1/2 Tbsp coconut oil.
+- Infections- Combine 5 drops of bergamot oil with 1/2 Tbsp coconut oil.